aehrm/hybrid_textnorm/README.md

 ## License

-The source code of this repository (but not the model weights) are licensed under the MIT license.
+The source code of this repository (but neither the respective model weights nor the lexicon) is licensed under the MIT license.
 See `LICENSE.txt`.